SM 32x375 [2xM8] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in advanced technologically fields – are utilized in HDD drives, electric motors, medical equipment and very advanced devices.
+- Key role in advanced technologically fields – are used in hard drives, electric motors, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: